Ian Gillan: Reunion of Deep Purple, 1984–1989 and 1992–2026-present

 At the urging of Glover, Lord and Paice, who wanted him in the fold for the band's 25th anniversary tour, Gillan rejoined Deep Purple in 1992 to record the album The Battle Rages On.
 Gillan was unhappy with working on the album, as it had already been partially completed with Joe Lynn Turner, and he was only required to write replacement lyrics and vocal melodies, which, unsurprisingly, drew criticism from Blackmore.
 Blackmore left Deep Purple after the European tour promoting the album in 1993.
-Gillan and Blackmore subsequently repaired their relationship with each other.
+Gillan and Blackmore subsequently repaired their relationship with each other decades later.
 On 22 June 1992, Gillan released a compilation of his solo work titled Cherkazoo and Other Stories.

 Gillan was especially enthusiastic about carrying on after Blackmore's departure, and after a brief stint with Joe Satriani, Deep Purple recruited Dixie Dregs/Kansas guitarist Steve Morse.
-He was keen to make changes to the live set immediately, adding the then-seldom played "Maybe I'm a Leo" (named after Gillan's birth sign) and "When a Blind Man Cries" – the latter becoming a mainstay in the band's setlist ever since.
+Gillan was keen to make changes to the live set immediately, adding the then-seldom played "Maybe I'm a Leo" (named after his birth sign) and "When a Blind Man Cries" – the latter becoming a mainstay in the band's setlist ever since.
 He said that their first album with Morse, Purpendicular, "was a such important record for Deep Purple that without that [other records] couldn't have been possible."
 He has remained Purple's lead singer, and the band has found more success touring than with producing records.

 Gillan pays particular interest to the lyrics in Deep Purple and considers it his prime composing role within the band.
-Discussing the importance of lyrics, he said "Words have to sound good.
+Discussing the importance of lyrics, he said: "Words have to sound good.
 They have to sound like an instrument, they have to have the right percussive value."
 He described the words of 2003's Bananas as "politics mostly."

 I haven't ever had any ambition in my life.
 I just drift from day to day with a stupid grin on my face.